Shadow a Knight

 - Students are welcome September through mid-December and January through mid- May.
 We do not schedule shadow visits during semester review or final exams weeks.

-- The shadow day begins at 8:15 a.m. and ends by 2:00 p.m.
-We like for shadow guests to experience our beginning of the day activities, visit a number of engaging classes, and be our guest for lunch.
+- The shadow day begins at 8:30 a.m. and ends by 2:00 p.m.
+We like for shadow guests to experience a number of engaging classes, and be our guest for lunch.

 - When shadow guests arrive, they should report to the Admissions Office in the school Front Office.

-- Attire should include a golf or collared shirt, dress slacks, shorts, skort, or skirt.
+- Attire should include a collared shirt, dress slacks, shorts, skort, or skirt.

 - Student guides will be selected according to grade level and similar interests.
-All 7th and 8th guests will be matched with either a Freshman or Sophomore.
+All 7th and 8th grade guests will be matched with either a freshman or sophomore.